 In companies where top leadership has remained, some sustainability teams have also gained traction on earlier ideas for which the timing hadn’t yet been right – or they are reframing those ideas in light of COVID-19.
 Often, sustainability teams are forward thinkers in terms of how they can predict and address sustainability risks and opportunities.
 Because of COVID-19, some leaders appear to better understand the urgency in addressing issues around sustainable business and resilience, especially those challenges that can threaten long-term business health and continuity.

 Regardless of the situation, sustainability teams will need to stay close to leadership teams, continuing to make the business case for why sustainability is critical during the broader crisis.
 As sustainability teams know, it’s easier to get other business units to adopt and implement sustainability strategies when leadership supports them.

 The previous best practices on this list are all reinforced by the ability to stay nimble, adaptable, and creative in our uncertain and unpredictable world.
 Sustainability strategies, programs, and goals may have to shift to reflect different priorities and the needs of the company today.
 Projects may have to scale back, or up, as resources get reallocated and leaders shift priorities.
 A different business case may have to be made for sustainability efforts.
-There is no predicting what sustainability teams will face in the coming months (or years), but those who can pivot and roll with each change, and who can find creative solutions, will also find more success.
+There is no predicting what sustainability teams will face in the coming months (or years).
+Still, those who can pivot and roll with each change and find creative solutions such as developing cross-sector partnerships will find more success.